dajack05/js-rpg-series/Steps.md

 - Make a rough approx. of the JSON type in TS
 - Parse map for tilemap image (single tilemap for now)
 - override onDraw to handle the tilemap stuffs

+# Camera

+- Create "camera" position
+- Set root position to be -camera_position (rounded)

+# Collision

+- Create a collision world class
+  - Has list of colliders
+- Crate collider class
+  - has